Diplomacy of the American Civil War: Canada

-The Union successfully recruited soldiers in (British) Canada, and local officials tolerated the presence of Confederate agents despite Union protests.
+The Union successfully recruited soldiers in British North America, and local officials tolerated the presence of Confederate agents despite Union protests.
 These agents planned attacks on U.S. cities and encouraged antiwar sentiment.
-They actually did stage a small raid in late 1864 on St. Albans, Vermont, where they robbed three banks of $208,000 and killed an American.
-The raiders escaped back into Canada where the Canadian government arrested them, and then released them.
+In late 1864, Bennett H. Young led a small cavalry raid on St. Albans, Vermont, where he robbed three banks of $208,000 and killed one American.
+The raiders escaped back into Canada where they were arrested, but were released after a court ruled that they had followed military orders and extradition would be a breach of neutrality.
+The bounty was returned to Vermont.